 “Travel doesn’t always need to mean leaving the country or even jumping on a plane.
 Some of my favourite holidays have been taking the train to Montreal or road trips within my province.
 Booking an extra day off work and spending a long weekend somewhere new can be just as satisfying as heading South” – Ayngelina

 So instead of spending the next public holiday hanging out with friends at a pub, why not book a little escape?
 You could go camping, explore another city, or even catch a cheeky flight and spend a weekend in a completely different country!
-Now that’s my definition of a GREAT WEEKEND!
+Now that’s our definition of a GREAT WEEKEND!

 Megan from Mapping Megan suggests: